Should Grapes Be Kept In The Refrigerator?

 Belief 2: Washing Grapes Before Storing Them Leads to Faster Spoilage

 Some people think that washing grapes before storing them will cause them to spoil faster.
 The truth is, washing grapes and then drying them thoroughly before refrigerating can actually help remove bacteria and pesticides, thus extending their shelf life.
-Learn more about how to store washed grapes in the fridge.
+The key is drying them completely—stored wet, grapes do mold faster.

 Belief 3: Refrigerating Grapes Makes Them Lose Flavor